aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

       401:
 ```

-The AMF model uses a single operation with multiple Response nodes for each status code that is defined.
+The AMF model uses a single operation with multiple response nodes for each status code that is defined.

-We could write a simple validation profile to check that every get operation has defined documentation for status codes
+We could write a simple validation profile to check that every get operation has  documentation defined for status codes
  in the ranges 2XX, 4XX and 5XX.

  File: *./examples/example11/profile.yaml*